SumitsHub/learn-react/01-fundamentals/README.md

 - style prop
 - {} in JSX means going back to JS Land
-- value is an object with key/value pairs - capitalized and with ''
+- value is an object with key/value pairs - capitalized and with '' (quotes)

 ```js
 const Author = () => (